TechnicalPursuit/TIBET/README.md

     START THE DEMO SERVER

-    The 'default' template used by clone includes a simple Node.js-based HTTP server we call the TIBET Development Server or TDS.
+    The 'default' template used by clone includes a simple Node.js-based HTTP server we call the TIBET Data Server or TDS.
 By default the TDS will use port 1407 so assuming that port isn't busy on your system you can start the server using 'tibet start' without any parameters:

         $ tibet start